The Xometry app works best with JavaScript enabled!

 Ultimate tensile stress is the maximum tensile stress that a material is able to withstand before fracture.
 During testing (according to Hooke’s law), the stress is proportional to the strain (stretching) of a material in the elastic deformation region.
 As strain increases, the material begins to deform plastically (irreversibly).
 Maximum tensile stress will occur in the material at a point in the plastic deformation—this is the ultimate tensile stress.
 As strain increases past this point, the tensile stress drops until fracture.

-What Is the Formula for Tensile Stress?
+The Formula for Tensile Stress

 The formula for tensile stress is simply force over area, written as: